Far off the coast of Tokyo lie the Okinotorishima and Minamitorishima Islands.

 Discover their enormous possibilities.

 A new article has been posted in the special interview!
-(JAMSTEC, Mr. Igarashi)
+(Dr. Kato Yasuhiro)

 A new article has been posted in the special interview!
-(IDEA Consultants, Inc., Dr. Kikawa)
+(Dr. Furuyama Seishiro)

 A new article has been posted in the special interview!
-(Mr. Hagiwara, Cabinet Office)
+(Dr. Kobayashi Sayaka)

 Border islands play important roles like serving as the basis for defining territorial waters and exclusive economic zones.